 The photo below shows a typical Mac folder structure.
-If your Mac has more than one account, you need to back up the data from each account.
+If your Mac has more than one user account, you need to back up the data from every user account.

 If the hard drive has bad sectors, the files stored in the bad sectors will terminate the copy process, and you will get an error message.
 Use this Linux command in the Terminal Utilities to copy as many files as possible without stopping.
 The command will skip the corrupted file(s) stored in bad sectors.

 For example, the following command will copy all the files on the Desktop from the user account named “david” to an external drive named “Toshiba”: